-Figure 8 provides a graphical representation of special-status wildlife species occurrences within 5 miles of the project site.
-Table 4 provides an assessment of the potential for special-status wildlife species to occur on the project site.
+Figures 10 and 11 provide a graphical representation of special-status wildlife species occurrences within five miles and one mile of the project site, respectively.
+Table 3 provides an assessment of the potential for special-status wildlife species to occur on the project site.

-Thirteen (13) special-status wildlife species have been previously documented (CNDDB or eBird occurrences) within 5 miles.
-Figure 9 displays the nearest USFWS Critical Habitat for two (2) amphibian species with potential to occur on-site, CRLF and CTS.
-Sequoia analyzed the potential to occur for these wildlife species, as well as species included in NMFS and IPaC resource lists during the desktop review (Table 4).
-A number of these species require specialized habitat such as continually running water, predator-free breeding habitat, or open, flat space.
-Due to lack of suitable habitat and/or lack of recent occurrences in the project vicinity, six (6) special-status fish and wildlife species are not expected to occur and are therefore not discussed further in this analysis: Delta smelt, tricolored blackbird, least Bell's vireo, foothill yellow-legged frog, steelhead south-central California DPS, and California condor.
-Descriptions and potential for occurrence of the remaining 13 special-status wildlife species are provided in more detail below (Table 4, Figure 8).
+A total of 13 special-status wildlife species have been previously documented (CNDDB or eBird occurrences) within 5 miles of the project site.
+Figure 12 displays the nearest USFWS Critical Habitat for two amphibian species with potential to occur on site, CRLF and CTS.
+Sequoia analyzed the potential to occur for these wildlife species as well as species included in NMFS and IPaC resource lists during the desktop review (Table 3).
+A number of these species require specialized habitat such as continually running water, predator-free breeding habitat, or open flat space.
+Due to lack of suitable habitat and/or lack of recent occurrences in the project vicinity, six special-status fish and wildlife species are not expected to occur and are therefore not discussed further in this analysis: Delta smelt, tricolored blackbird, least Bell's vireo, foothill yellow-legged frog, steelhead south-central California DPS, and California condor.
+Foothill yellow-legged frog (Rana boylii) are not expected to occur based on results of a reconnaissance survey conducted in 2019 by Sequoia biologists; the observation in the vicinity on CNDDB is an identification error that was verified with CDFW, and all suitable habitat was found to be either dried down or occupied by American bullfrogs.
+Additionally, the site does not support suitable habitat year-round.
+Descriptions and potential for occurrence of the remaining 13 special-status wildlife species are provided in more detail below (Figures 10 and 11; Table 3).

-Although there was tricolored blackbird and Least Bell's vireo modeled habitat in SCVHP geobrowser overlapping the Project area, no site suitability for either species was observed during the September 9, 2020 survey visit.
-Specifically, the modeled portions of the Project area mapped as suitable for tricolored blackbird were absent any vegetation that provides suitable breeding habitat; the areas were bare, heavily grazed ground mostly encompassing California annual grassland adjacent to coast live oak woodland and forest habitats.
-Additionally, the areas in and near the Project area modeled as potentially suitable Least Bell's vireo habitat were not consistent with the species habitat description as indicated in the SCVHP.
+Although there was tricolored blackbird and least Bell's vireo modeled habitat in SCVHP geobrowser overlapping the project area, no site suitability for either species was observed during the September 9, 2020, survey visit.
+Specifically, the modeled portions of the project area mapped as suitable for tricolored blackbird were absent any vegetation that provides suitable breeding habitat; the areas were bare, heavily grazed ground mostly encompassing California annual grassland adjacent to coast live oak woodland and forest habitats.
+Additionally, the areas in and near the project area modeled as potentially suitable least Bell's vireo habitat were not consistent with the species habitat description as indicated in the SCVHP.
 The modelled areas were incorrectly mapped as riparian woodland; they were observed to be mixed oak woodland and forest or sycamore alluvial woodland, absent of thick understory shrubs and dense willow stands.
-The biologists determined that the Project area does not provide breeding habitat for those species based on the field assessment.
+The biologists determined that the project area does not provide breeding habitat for those species based on the field assessment.